owtu16/CIT-95/100days/day1/readme.md

 ## Video 3

 Tips on looking at the videos on another screen and coding on another one.
 The other tip is to have a python cheat sheet.
 Keeping a motivated attitude, she created a 2 hour "study-with-me" vide.
 When learning new programming concepts, it's important to create notes.
 She created a coding concept notes.
 She also recommends using Cornell notes.
 She recommends staying motivated with "motivational wallpapers" that she created.
 There's a 100 days of code poster that she wants us to print out where we can keep track of our work.

+## Quiz 1

+I took the quiz and I got 6 out of 10 correct